Child protective services: History

+Child protection functions shifted from anticruelty societies to public agencies in the 1930s.
+By the mid-twentieth century, federal funding rules led to the conversion of the societies into the public Child Protective Services known today.
 In 1912, the federal children's bureau was established with a mandate that included services related to child maltreatment.
 In 1958, amendments to the Social Security Act mandated that states fund child protection efforts.
 In 1962, professional and media interest in child maltreatment was sparked by the publication of C. Henry Kempe and associates' "The battered child syndrome" in the JAMA.
 By the mid-1960s, in response to public concern that resulted from this article, 49 U.S. states passed child-abuse reporting laws.
 In 1974, these efforts by the states culminated in the passage of the federal Child Abuse Prevention and Treatment Act (CAPTA) providing federal funding for wide-ranging federal and state child-maltreatment research and services.
 In 1980, Congress passed the first comprehensive federal child protective services act, the Adoption Assistance and Child Welfare Act of 1980, which focused on family preservation efforts to help keep families together and children out of foster care or other out-of-home placement options.

 Partly funded by the federal government, child protective services (CPS) agencies were first established in response to the 1974 CAPTA, which mandated that all states establish procedures to investigate suspected incidents of child maltreatment.

 In the 1940s and 1950s, due to improved technology in diagnostic radiology, the medical profession began to take notice of what they believed to be intentional injuries, the so-called "shaken baby syndrome".
 In 1961, Kempe began to further research this issue, eventually identifying and coining the term battered child syndrome.
 At this same time, there were also changing views about the role of children in society, fueled in part by the Civil rights movement.

 In 1973, Congress took the first steps toward enacting federal legislature to address the issues of poverty and minorities.
 The CAPTA was passed in 1974, which required states "to prevent, identify and treat child abuse and neglect".